Farheen Gani

 University of Alabama at Birmingham

 The University of Alabama at Birmingham offers several different programs for those interested in the field.
 This includes a master’s of science degree in forensic science, which emphasizes using scientific methods and technologies in legal proceedings.
 It is this master’s program that has earned accreditation from FEPAC.
-In addition, the school offers a certificate in forensic accounting and a graduate certificate in computer forensics.
+In addition, the school offers a graduate certificate in computer forensics, a master of science program in criminal justice, and a master of science program in cyber security.
+The university also has undergraduate options in criminal justice and digital forensics.

 Designed to be completed in just 21 months, this 40-credit program includes courses such as forensic toxicology; elements of forensic science; conventional criminalistics; forensic drug analysis; molecular biology in forensic science; law evidence and procedure; and biostatistics.